Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.cd
 ```

 The candela, the SI base unit of luminous intensity.

-Dimension: `Unitful.𝐉`.

 #### Lumen